 Here's an interesting and informative video on body language.

-Hopefully, the above basic information will be of some help to us in understanding the reasons why paying attention to non-verbal communication, whether external or internal, is so important.
+Hopefully, the above basic information will be of some help to the readers in understanding the reasons why paying attention to non-verbal communication, whether external or internal, is so important.
 Otherwise, without proper understanding, we may lose the meaning of the messages or even fail to appreciate ourselves, our relationships and the meaning of life itself.
 Or, we may lose the fun part as well.
 As Neil Strauss wisely advised "Never ask a woman if you may kiss her.
 Instead, learn to read body language."